moemoe1315/testci-common-email/README.md

-# Email Testing Assignment, Mohammed Al-Mohammed
+# Assignment 04, Mohammed Al-Mohammed

 ## Overview
 Hello, this project contains JUnit test cases for the Apache Commons Email library.
 The tests check functionality like adding BCC/CC recipients, setting headers, and configuring the email before sending.